⚙️ Automation Workflows¶

 ModuleBuilder |

-Each sweep’s parameters are recorded in build_parameters.json
+Each sweep’s parameters are recorded in build_parameters.json.

 3 Simulate¶

-is a dict that maps identifier → Simulation instance.
+simulations is a dict that maps identifier → Simulation instance.

-Identifiers must be unique and must not be "build"
+Identifiers must be unique and must not be "build" or "prepare".

 QuantumEPR label cap

-can label at most three modes.
+A single QuantumEPR can label at most three modes.

 Need more?
 Create additional entries, each with up to three labels: